camillescott/cppyy-bbhash/README.md

     themselves should be named `pythonize_<NAMESPACE>_*.py`, where `<NAMESPACE>` refers to the namespace the pythonizor will be added to in the `cppyy.py.add_pythonization` call.
 These will be automatically found and added by the initializor.

+And example of cppyy's bundled cmake support can be found [here](https://github.com/jclay/cppyy-knearestneighbors-example); there is also a listing of cppyy example projects in the [cppyy documentation](https://cppyy.readthedocs.io/en/latest/examples.html).

 ## Repo Structure